-Mercury Grand Marquis owners have reported 7 problems linked to fuel injection (under the gasoline fuel system category).
+Mercury Grand Marquis owners have reported 7 problems related to fuel injection (under the gasoline fuel system category).

-The vehicle was a 2004 Mercury Grand Marquis.
-The car had a crash.
 The contact stated while driving vehicle caught on fire.
 There were no warning signs indicating a problem with the vehicle.
 He noticed smoke coming from the floorboard and the dashboard.
 When he pulled off the road there were flames coming up through the floorboard.
 The vehicle has not been inspected to determine the cause of fire, but he believed it was the fuel injection system.
 The manufacturer referred him to contact the dealer.
 He has not contacted the service dealer to inform them of the fire.
-The failure date was Saturday, October 15, 2005.

 See all problems of the 2004 Mercury Grand Marquis.

 The affeced engine is the 4.
 6l engine with the defective plastic intake manifold part number f8az-9424- installed in 1996 and up all crown vics,grand marquis and town cars.
 This is a very serious safety issue.
 Consider a family of 6 traveling an

 interstate, at highway speeds, when the defective intake manifold gives out

 and a rapid loss of coolant occurs.
 The driver panics and tries to get to the

 right shoulder, only to be hit by an 18-wheeler.
 Or the driver gets to the

 right shoulder and a highway patrolman stops to render assistance and

 eventually, a tow truck shows up to tow the vehicle.
 All these people are in